alikellaway/archyve/README.md

-# Mass File Manager
+# Archive Manager

-The Mass File Manager is a Python tool designed to help users interact with and manage large archives of files efficiently.
+Archive Manager is a Python tool designed to help users interact with and manage large archives of files efficiently.
 Whether you need to sort files, find duplicates, perform equality checks, or remove unnecessary files, this tool provides the necessary functionalities to streamline your file management tasks.

 ## Features